andrew-medrano/ai_superforecaster/README.md

 Notes:

 - using gpt-4.1-mini by default.

-- test question: what is the probability that there is a full scale invasion of taiwan by china for each year up to 2030?
+what is the probability that there is a full scale invasion of taiwan by china for each year up to 2030?

 TODO:
 - new agent to set initial background information, what is the current state of the world?